MaterializeInc/materialize/doc/user/content/ingest-data/mysql/_index.md

 | {{% ingest-data/mysql-native-support %}}    |

-If there is a hosted service or MySQL distribution that is not listed above but you’d like to use with Materialize, please submit a [feature request](https://github.com/MaterializeInc/materialize/discussions/new?category=feature-requests&labels=A-integration) or reach out in the Materialize [Community Slack](https://materialize.com/s/chat).
+If there is a hosted service or MySQL distribution that is not listed above but you would like to use with Materialize, please submit a [feature request](https://github.com/MaterializeInc/materialize/discussions/new?category=feature-requests&labels=A-integration) or reach out in the Materialize [Community Slack](https://materialize.com/s/chat).